bballdave025/fhtw-manuscript-models/README.md

 # fhtw-manuscript-models
 Creating a repo for my manuscript fragments project, as well as for the PyImageLearning projects.
+This will go between AWS and GitHub.
+AmazonSageMaker-bballdave025-github-to-aws